| |

 Baccalaureate or higher degree

-- 24 semester hours in
+- 24 non duplicative semester hours in accounting, 12 of which are upper level

 - 18 semester hours in related courses |